vahedq/rumors/data/README.md

-Each tweet in each dataset is annotated usign the following guidelines:
+Each tweet in each dataset is annotated usiing the following guidelines:

 | label  | description |
 |---|---|